ACEnglish/utmos/README.md

 Select samples for validation and resequencing.
-Works by iteratively selecting samples based on a score and reporting how many variants the sample contains as well as how many unseen variants contributed by the sample.
-Scores by default are variant counts which can then be weighted with `--weights` and/or `--af`
+Works by iteratively selecting samples based on a score and reporting how many variants the sample contains as well as how many unseen variants are contributed by the sample.
+Scores by default are variant counts which can optionally be weighed with `--weights` and/or `--af`

 ```
 utmos select [-h] [-c COUNT] [-o OUT] [--debug] [--af] [--weights WEIGHTS]